 "English is the official language but a French-based Creole (kwéyòl) is widely spoken, especially in the outlying villages.
-This reflects an often turbulent history in which the island would be assigned to Britain by a treaty with the French, who would promptly break it and try to regain control of Dominica.
-Throughout and to the present day the original inhabitants, the Caribs, tried to coexist.
-In 1903 they were assigned a 3,700 acre Territory in the north-east where around 3,000 live today. "
+This reflects an often turbulent history in which the island would be assigned to Britain by a treaty with the French, who would promptly break it and try to regain control of Dominica, and vice versa.
+To the present day, the original inhabitants, the Caribs, tried to coexist with the newcomers from Europe and Africa.
+In 1903 they were assigned a 3,700 acre Territory in the northeast where around 3,000 live today. "

 The parrots are right on the slopes of Mount Diablotin and are an added attraction that is very nice to do at the same day... parrot watching and climbing.

 Morne Diablotin is actually named for a different creature, a pelagic bird also called the black-capped petrel

 .
 It got the name "diablotin" from its devilish cry.
 It's now thought to be extinct.

 The summit of Diablotin lies just ahead.
 This was a rare (and brief)clearing.
 Most

 of the time the summit lies in the mist and clouds.

 Morne Diablotin (the righthand, more distant peak), as seen from the strait

 between Guadeloupe and Dominica.
 To the left is Morne aux Diables.